robm26/tester/README.md

 # tester

 Database developers need both vision and experience to create effective database applications.
-Knowing the full feature set of the database service is a start, but it's difficult to know in advance whether a particular solution will meet performace and efficienty requrements.
+Knowing the full feature set of the database service is a start, but it's difficult to know in advance whether a particular solution will meet performance and efficienty requrements.

 This testing framework will allow you to: